RenzoDD/bitlike/docs/readme.md

-# DigiByteJS
+# Bitlike

 ## Principles

-DigiByte is a powerful peer-to-peer platform for the next generation of financial technology.
-The decentralized nature and the speed of the DigiByte network allows for highly resilient software infrastructure, and the developer community needs reliable, open-source tools to implement DigiByte apps and services.
+Bitcoin is a powerful peer-to-peer platform for the next generation of financial technology.
+The decentralized nature of the network allows for highly resilient software infrastructure, and the developer community needs reliable, open-source tools to implement cryptocurrency apps and services.

 To get started, just type `npm install bitlike`.